the-road-to-learn-react/the-road-to-react/manuscript/react-roadmap/react-roadmap.md

 Last but not least, I encourage you to check out my course, [The Road to Next](https://www.road-to-next.com/).
 While React + Vite follow a client-side library approach, Next.js is a full-fledged framework for React.
 It comes with many built-in features such as server-side rendering, routing, and more.
 The course will guide you through the fundamentals of Next.js, helping you build a real-world application.
 It's a great way to deepen your understanding of React and its ecosystem while gaining experience in full-stack development.

 Moreover, React includes features such as [Server Components](https://tinyurl.com/283wewxw) and [Server Functions](https://tinyurl.com/4en9pmj9), which (at the time of writing) can only be used in a full-stack framework like Next.js.
-So, I highly recommend exploring Next.js and its features to gain a broader understanding of React's ecosystem.
+So, I highly recommend exploring Next.js and its features to gain a broader understanding of React's ecosystem and [how it is becoming a full-stack framework](https://www.robinwieruch.de/react-full-stack-framework/).

 Here is how I would prioritize the above resources: